Incremental Refinements and Multiple Descriptions with Feedback: Single Round of Incremental Refinements

 With this notation, \eqref{eq:gaussian_rdf} becomes

-Suppose now that we pass the source through parallel (optimal) dithered quantizers to obtain reproductions $Y_i$.
-Clearly the differences $X-Y_i$ will all be of distortion $D$ and further will be independent (in terms of typicality).
-Denoting now the unbiased SDR attained by averaging the individual reconstructions by $\uSDR$, we will obtain a combined (central) reconstruction with $\uSDR=K \cdot \uSDR$.
+Suppose now that we pass the source through parallel (optimal) dithered quantizers to obtain reproductions $Y_i$, where the differences $X-Y_i$ will all be of distortion $D$ and further will be mutually independent.
+Denoting now the unbiased SDR attained by averaging the individual reconstructions by $\uSDR$, we will obtain a combined (central) reconstruction with an unbiased SDR of $K \cdot \uSDR$.
 Consequently, just as in the case of channel coding, as long as $K\cdot \uSDR \ll 1$, reconstruction based on any subset of outputs of a set of dithered quantizers is close to individual RDF optimality, where the maximal loss in terms of bit rate can be captured by defining the \emph{worst-case} efficiency:

-where as $R\to 0, 1/\eta_K(R) \to 1$.
-That is, $1/ \eta_K(R)$ is the excess rate (in percentage) beyond the minimal rate required to attain the combined distortion using conditional source coding strategies such as successive refinement or MD coding.
+It can be noticed that $\eta_K(R) \in [0,1]$, and $1/ \eta_K(R)$ is the excess rate (as a fraction of the optimal rate) beyond the minimal rate required to attain the combined distortion using conditional source coding strategies such as successive refinement or MD coding.
+If $\eta_K(R) \approx 1$ then it is nearly rate-distortion optimal to separately encode the source into $K$ descriptions.
+On the other hand, if $\eta_K(R) \ll 1$ then the resulting sum-rate of the $K$ descriptions is significantly greater than the rate-distortion function.

 Let us assume the availability of a source coding scheme that produces Gaussian quantization noise $N$, which is independent of the source $X$.
-For example, this is the case for subtractively dithered high-dimensional lattice vector quantizers~\cite{zamir:2014}.
+For example, this is asymptotically the case for good subtractively dithered lattice vector quantizers in the limit where the dimension tends to infinity~\cite{zamir:2014}.
 Thus, we assume that we can model the output of the source coder by $Y=X+N$, where both $X$ and $N$ are Gaussian distributed.
-Let us use the source coder $K$ times on $X$ to obtain $Y_i = X + N_i, i=1,\dotsc, K,$ where $N_i\indp X, i=1,\dotsc, K,$ is a sequence of zero-mean mutually independent Gaussian sources each with variance $\sigma_N^2$.
-Then it is easy to show that\footnote{We prove in Lemma~\ref{theo:oversampling} that \eqref{eq:mi-g} is also true for arbitrarily distributed sources $X$, and Gaussian noise $N_i$.}
+We refer to such a source encoder as a \emph{Gaussian} source coder.